rex2630/codeswholesale-for-woocommerce/README.md

 What it does
 ------------
-* Adds a field to product in "General tab"
+* Adds a field to product to match with CodesWholesale's product in "General tab"
 * Sends buys and sends keys when order is marked as complete
 * Disable with plugin activation, WooCommerce's email notification about completed order